genestack/user-guide/source/doc-odm-user-guide/setup.rst

    :align: center

-If you are an administrator of your organisation, you will see two groups automatically created for you: one group includes all members of your organisation, another one — those members which are granted with additional permissions by the administrator of your organisation.
+If you are an administrator of your organisation, you will see two groups automatically created for you: one group includes all members of your organisation, another one — "Curator" group — includes those members which are granted with additional permissions by the administrator of your organisation.
+All members of the "Curator" group can approve and unapprove studies.

 If you are not an administrator of your organisation, then on the Manage Group page you will see the group including members of your organisation, their email addresses and roles.